SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 - You can have a setup to pull Docker images from the on-premise Docker registry for applications deployed on SAP BTP, Kyma runtime.
 - Docker images are pulled using Connectivity Proxy and Cloud Connector.
 - The reverse proxy component must be installed from the customer side.
 This will adapt and forward the requests to the on-premise Docker registry using Connectivity Proxy.
-- The reverse proxy can be an off-the-shelf component such as nginx or a custom implementation depending upon what APIs and behavior are supported by the on-premise Docker registry.
+- The reverse proxy can be an off-the-shelf component such as Nginx or a custom implementation depending upon what APIs and behavior are supported by the on-premise Docker registry.